 Using your credit card when you’re on holiday sure beats hiding wads of cash in your socks and underwear to deter thieves.
 It also saves you from having to make a trip to Mustafa to exchange currency each time you’ve got an overseas holiday lined up.

 But of course, with all conveniences, there are costs involved.
-Each time you use your credit card to pay for something overseas, you pay extra charges and fees that make your holiday a little bit more expensive.
+Each time you use your credit card to pay for something overseas, you pay extra charges and fees that could make your holiday a little bit more expensive.

 1. Compare the fees being charged by each of your cards

 As you can see, most cards will charge a combination of the above three types of fees.
 At the moment, there is no difference between the MasterCard and Visa fee when you use your cards overseas.
 You will thus want to compare the total cross-border transaction fee + currency exchange fee being charged by each of your cards.

 The easiest way to find out is simply to call up your bank and ask.
 Your fees will vary based on:

 - Whether it is a Visa, MasterCard or Amex

 - Any waivers or discounts on foreign transaction fees / foreign exchange fees specific to your particular card

 2. Never choose to pay in Singapore dollars when you’re abroad